 Practical Strategies for Cyclists

-• Saddle selection: Consider saddles with cut-outs or channels designed to relieve perineal pressure.
+Saddle selection: Consider saddles with cut-outs or channels designed to relieve pressure in the area between the legs.
 Many modern saddles are designed with this in mind, and finding the right one can significantly improve comfort.

 A Positive Note: Horizontal Positioning